fss1/ntp_checker/README.md

 The file containing lists of internal servers (one per line) is $ntplist, internal_ntp_servers_list.txt is the default name.
 This file must exist and be in the same path as the script.  ntp_checker needs to be run at least once to create the home page.

+As the ntp_builder adds git it is now possible to git pull the project.
+This was intended to run from root on a VM only running these scripts.
+If continuing with 'Timewatch' copy the timewatch scripts into root and make them executable.
+Edit the crontab to remove the original ntp_checker entry once timewatch has been proven.

 #### Example internal_ntp_servers_list.txt
 The internal_ntp_servers_list.txt file must be present in the same path as the checking script for the script to run.
 IP or hostnames can be used - there is no validity checking of either.
 A copy of this list is made each time the script runs making it visible as a link in the web page, so take care with the comments.
 These may be visible to others.